-There are these special events which usually come up when travellers sit together at night and exchange anecdotes and recommendations.
+There are these celebrations and festivals around the world which usually come up when travellers sit together at night and exchange anecdotes and recommendations.
 After a few beers it is always time for these extraordinary celebrations and the legends which come with them.
 Strangely, almost everyone has something to say about them, having been there or not.

 So what’s the truth behind these events which make people’s faces light up with curiosity and fascination?
 I have visited a few of them, if nothing else because legends tend to bother me until I have personally checked them out.
 Here are my experiences with 10 legendary festivities which are, of course, completely subjective:

-Dia de los muertos (Day of the Dead)
+Dia de los muertos (Day of the Dead), Mexico

 All of Central America celebrates the day we know as All Saints with a variety of rituals.
 Many people spend the Day of the Dead together with their passed away ancestors, meaning in front and on top of their graves.
 They cry, dance, sing, light colorful candles, sometimes get drunk and leave food and drinks as sacrificial offerings.
-All of that can definitely be exciting for the visitor, but after a while you’ve seen it all.
+All of that can definitely makes it one of the best festivals around the world, but after a while you’ve seen it all.

 People looking for something more outlandish can find it in a small village in the Guatemalan mountains which goes by the same name as the holiday itself: Todos Santos (All Saints).
 All inhabitants of this remote place are dressed in the same costume, old and young, men and women.
 But that’s not the only weird thing here.
 On the day before the holiday, the village celebrates an almost insane horse race worthy to be witnessed.
 Simply said it goes something like this: Young villagers drink as much beer as possible from as early as sunrise and then try to keep themselves on top of a horse for as long as they can.
 The patient animals keep running back and forth on a dusty strip for about 200 meters.
 This ‘racetrack’ is lined with hooting visitors.
 Of course, the guys constantly refuel.
 So does the audience.
 Sooner than later everyone is completely wasted.